tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

 #### `tf.contrib.learn.LogisticRegressor.predict(*args, **kwargs)` {#LogisticRegressor.predict}

-Runs inference to determine the predicted class. (deprecated arguments)
+Returns predictions for given features. (deprecated arguments)

 SOME ARGUMENTS ARE DEPRECATED.
 They will be removed after 2016-12-01.
 Instructions for updating: